 With a dimensional shingle (a majority of new roofs) we install the shingles in a 5 course pattern using 4-6 nails per shingle.
 These will cover the entire roof surface.
 The 5 course pattern is designed to make the shingles look great on your roof and prevent any strange looking patterns or groupings of shingles.

 On most roofs today we install ridge vent which has a few benefits over a traditional can/pot vent.
-1) It provides more ventilation (every 4 feet of ridge vent provides as much air flow as 3 can vents.
+1) It provides more ventilation (every 4 feet of ridge vent provides as much air flow as 3 can vents).
 2) It eliminates holes in the middle of the roof, reducing the risk of leaks.
-3) it looks better than a bunch of metal boxes on the roof top.
+3) It looks better than a bunch of metal boxes on the roof top.
 Certain roof types will require other styles of vents and we will discuss this with you at your in-home consultation.

-If you have a gabled style roof then these pre-cut cap shingles just go on at the ridge and cover the ridge itself or the ridge vent. on a hipped style roof these also are installed where any sections of roof meet.
+If you have a gabled style roof then these pre-cut cap shingles just go on at the ridge and cover the ridge itself, or the ridge vent.
+On a hipped style roof these also are installed where any sections of roof meet.

 Every pipe penetrating the roof top also gets a new boot on it.
-We don't want to reuse any of the old ones because it allows us to sleep at night and not worry about leaks in these highly critical areas. we use a special process with special adhesives to ensure these last the lifetime of your new roof.
+We don't want to reuse any of the old ones because it allows us to sleep at night and not worry about leaks in these highly critical areas.
+We use a special process with special adhesives to ensure these last the lifetime of your new roof.
 At this time we also install new bath exhaust vents if you have bathroom exhaust fans.

-Flashing is a term for the metal used in many area's of the roof, along dormers, where roofs meet walls, around chimney's, skylights, etc. flashing is usually tucked behind siding, in areas where flashing or step flashing might be exposed we use a process called counter flashing to help better protect from water egress and to make it look more attractive.
+Flashing is a term for the metal used in many area's of the roof, along dormers, where roofs meet walls, around chimney's, skylights, etc. Flashing is usually tucked behind siding.
+In areas where flashing, or step flashing, might be exposed we use a process called counter flashing to help better protect from water egress and to make it look more attractive.

 The final step is clean up and doing our best to restore your home and property to before we were there.
-This includes using blowers, brooms, magnetic sweepers to clean up bits of roofing materials, nails into the dumpster before the dumpster is picked up.
+This includes using blowers, brooms, magnetic sweepers to clean up bits of roofing materials, and nails into the dumpster before the dumpster is picked up.